DoganM95/Timo24-Filler/README.md

 - Turn this into 2 seperate projects:
   - Rest-Api
   - Sheet filler, consuming the rest-api
-- Automatic JSESSIONID extractor (requires automating login on each run)
+- Automatic JSESSIONID extractor (requires automating login for each run)